Ramisto/Hardening-Windows-Server-2016/README.md

 gpupdate /force
 ```

-Fourth step, check the NTFS permissions on the "Eventvwr.exe" application in the %SystemRoot%\SYSTEM32 path (line 242).
+Fourth step, check the NTFS permissions on the "Eventvwr.exe" application in the %SystemRoot%\SYSTEM32 path.

 ## Finally